tonimichel/djangokb/README.rst

 ====================

-djangokb stands for "Django Knowledge Base" and is a blog project for sharing tipps and tricks amongst professional Django developers.
+djangokb stands for "Django Knowledge Base" and is a blog project for sharing tips and tricks amongst professional Django developers.

 Feel free to contribute your articles.